quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part103_18.3.2_Analysis.md

 :p How does the code handle periodic boundary conditions?
 ??x
-The code ensures that atom positions are updated within the boundaries by adjusting them when they move outside the defined range \([-L, L]\).
+The code ensures that atom positions are updated within the boundaries by adjusting them when they move outside the defined range $[-L, L]$.

 ```python
 for i in range(0, Natom):